Johnnie’s Meat Market triples in business amid COVID-19

 Davenport, Iowa (KWQC) - A meat market in Davenport says its business has tripled ever since the COVID-19 outbreak started.

+Johnnie's Meat Market in Davenport said its business has tripled ever since the COVID-19 outbreak started.
+(KWQC)

-Johnnie’s Meat Market is a family run business.
+Johnnie’s Meat Market is a family owned business.
 It has been providing food to Quad Citians for almost 70 years.
 However, it hasn’t seen business quite like it is now.

 “It’s definitely an answer to prayer in a bad situation,” said Jessica Peters, the owner’s daughter.